zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter_list.rst

 - List adapters on a specific CPC (Z system) or on all managed CPCs.
 - CPCs in classic mode are ignored (i.e. do not lead to a failure).
 - Adapters for which the user has no object access permission are ignored (i.e. do not lead to a failure).
+- On HMCs with version 2.16.0 or higher, the "List Permitted Adapters" operation is used by this module.
+Otherwise, the managed CPCs are listed and then the adapters on each desired CPC or CPCs are listed.
+This improves the execution time of the module on newer HMCs but does not affect the module result data.

 Requirements
 ------------

-- The HMC userid must have object-access permissions to these objects: Target adapters, CPCs of target adapters (only for z13 and older).
+- The HMC userid must have object-access permissions to these objects: Target adapters, CPCs of target adapters (CPC access is only needed for HMC version 2.15 and older).